pscally1005/pscally1005.github.io/_posts/delete/2023-09-08-clam-sauce.markdown

 - red pepper
 - sea food
 - seafood
 Description: <a href='/misc/fish#clam'>Clam</a> sauce always makes me think of Fridays and Christmas time, and this recipe is the perfect way to satisfy these memories in a healthy way.
 It has some healthy <a href='/misc/fats'>fats</a> in extra virgin olive oil, but isn't a total <a href='/misc/calories'>calorie</a> bomb like most recipes.
-This goes great over some pasta or <a href='/misc/veggies#spaghetti-squash'>spaghetti squash</a>, so check out my <a href='/recipes/spaghetti-squash'>Spaghetti Squash Cooked 3 Ways</a> to learn how to make this simple vegetable
+This goes great over some <a href='/misc/grains#pasta'>pasta</a> or <a href='/misc/veggies#spaghetti-squash'>spaghetti squash</a>, so check out my <a href='/recipes/spaghetti-squash'>Spaghetti Squash Cooked 3 Ways</a> to learn how to make this simple vegetable
 Instructions:
 - In a medium saucepot, saute oil and garlic over medium heat for a few minutes, until garlic is fragrant and onions are translucent